pramsey/crunchyblog/intarraytags/index.md

 ## Performance of Arrayed Textual Cats

-So if partially denormalizing our data from a "cats-cat_tags-tags" model to a "cats-tags" model makes things faster... what if we went all the way to the simplest model of all: just `cats`?
+So if partially denormalizing our data from a `cats -> cat_tags -> tags` model to a `cats -> tags` model makes things faster... what if we went all the way to the simplest model of all -- just `cats`?

 ```sql
 CREATE TABLE cats_array_text (